KasparEtter/ef1p/pages/email/email.md

 This tool also uses [Thunderbird's configuration database](https://autoconfig.thunderbird.net/v1.1/) and [Google's DNS API](https://developers.google.com/speed/public-dns/docs/doh/json) to resolve the server you want to connect to.
-Neither IMAP nor the tool are self-explanatory.
+Neither IMAP nor the tool is self-explanatory.
 You find more information in the [tooltips](https://en.wikipedia.org/wiki/Tooltip) and the boxes below.

 <div id="tool-protocol-imap"></div>